 Camshaft position sensor error

-Most cars use an onboard computer (ECM), that factors in the camshaft speed to calculate timings for the fuel injection and ignition systems.
+Most cars use an electronic control module (ECM), that factors in the camshaft speed to calculate timings for the fuel injection and ignition systems.
 If there is a malfunction with this sensor and incorrect information is sent to the ECM, then this can result in poor performance or may even stop the engine altogether.

 The mass airflow sensor is another sensor that provides information to the ECM.
 In this case it provides a variable used in the calculation on engine load and thus performance.
 Any failure in the part would diminish the engine’s power output.